kabileva/Deep-Learning-LSTM-Stock-Price-Prediction/README.md

 *trained based on OHLC average and volume using StockPricePredictionFeatures.py*

 ### Combining the data
-It was found out that different parameters work best for different stocks.
+It was found out that different parameters work best for different stocks.<br/>
 Therefore, the data obtained by training with different parameters is combined to *combined_log.csv* using trading_simulation.py